Beinabih/Pytorch-HeadTrip/README.md

 # Usage

-For inference you need a config file like the basic_conf in the configs folder.
+For inference you need a config file like the basic_conf in the *configs* folder.

 ```
 python dream.py --config configs/basic_conf.yaml
 ```

+Currently, its only possible to dream on each extracted frame from a video that is extracted beforehand with e.g. *ffmpeg*